crema-labs/ecdsa-p384-circom/README.md

 | ECDSA Point Addition (Equal)   | 6,000       | 573       |
 | ECDSA Scalar Multiplication    | 3,977,848   | 4,20,964    |

+# Credits
+This project was made possible thanks to the support of [ZK Email](https://github.com/zkemail) and [OpenPassport](https://github.com/zk-passport) for the grant.
 # Acknowledgments

 This project builds upon the excellent work of the [circom-ecdsa-p256](https://github.com/privacy-scaling-explorations/circom-ecdsa-p256) by PSE and [circom-ecdsa](https://github.com/0xPARC/circom-ecdsa) by 0xPARC.
 We are grateful for their contributions to implementation of ECDSA in Circom, which formed the foundation for our work.